Teaching Children. Raising People. Growing Souls.

 The purpose of the RE Program is to prepare our children to live spiritually, responsibly, compassionately and intentionally in a complex world.
 Our efforts are driven by the vision of “growing the soul” and helping students become excited about and come to cherish spiritual life while we guide and support children and families on their journey as lifelong Unitarian Universalists.

-The RE Committee (REC) is a group of lay leaders who work cooperatively with our Interim Director of Religious Education to fulfill UUCY’s vision for rich, meaningful religious programming for children and youth.
+The RE Committee (REC) is a group of lay leaders who work cooperatively with our Director of Lifespan Faith Development to fulfill UUCY’s vision for rich, meaningful religious programming for children and youth.
 The Committee meets monthly during the church year to discuss progress, programming, needs, and new initiatives.

-Membership in the REC is open to interested volunteers who are available to lead hands-on project work, meet monthly with the group, and work with the Interim Director of Religious Education as needed in separate meetings.
+Membership in the REC is open to interested volunteers who are available to lead hands-on project work, meet monthly with the group, and work with the Director of Lifespan Faith Development as needed in separate meetings.
 This requires a one-year commitment.
 The Committee meets on the first Wednesday of the month or as the Committee may elect.
 If you are interested in having a direct influence on religious education here at UUCY, join the RE Committee!